What This Guide Helps You Do

 Feed the output into dashboards, RAG pipelines, search systems, or internal tools that need clean structured social intelligence instead of raw tweet text.Billing and Media Notes

-- a tweet with attached media can trigger transcript retrieval or speech-to-text
+analysis_requestunits only - a tweet with attached media can also trigger

 Troubleshooting